seidels/TiDeTree-Tutorial/README.md

 # Background

 Understanding how cells divide, differentiate, and die over time is central to developmental biology and cancer research.
-Recent advances in single-cell lineage recording allow us to track cell histories —but inferring developmental dynamics from these data requires statistical tools {% cite Askary2024 --file TiDeTree-Tutorial/master-refs %} .
+Recent advances in single-cell lineage recording allow us to track cell histories —but inferring developmental dynamics from these data requires statistical tools {% cite Askary2024 --file TiDeTree-Tutorial/master-refs %}.

-TiDeTree {% cite Seidel2022 --file TiDeTree-Tutorial/master-refs %} is a BEAST 2 package designed for statistical inference from such single-cell recodring data.
-It jointly infers time-scaled cell phylogenies and editing model parameters, including editing rates (analogous to molecular clock rates) and the probabilities of different editing outcomes.
+TiDeTree {% cite Seidel2022 --file TiDeTree-Tutorial/master-refs %} is a BEAST 2 package designed for statistical inference from such single-cell recording data.
+It jointly infers time-scaled single-cell phylogenies and editing model parameters, including editing rates (analogous to molecular clock rates) and the probabilities of different editing outcomes.
 Beyond tree reconstruction, TiDeTree enables the inference of cell population dynamics, such as cell division, death and differentiation rates.

 This tutorial will guide you through the setup and application of TiDeTree using an example dataset.
 You will learn how to model the editing process, reconstruct timed cell phylogenies, and estimate parameters describing the underlying cellular dynamics.